vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 whether the extras make the dialogue pause until they are over, or the dialogue continues even if the extras are too tall.

+## New Feature: Line numbers in debug mode
+Content should have line numbers

+## Improvement: Content-width minimum
+The minimum content width should be a constant but in general, the content width could be based on the window size